Shrine Auditorium and Expo Hall

 The Shrine Auditorium is a landmark large-event venue in Los Angeles, California.
 It is also the headquarters of the Al Malaikah Temple, a division of the Shriners.
 It was designated a Los Angeles Historic-Cultural Monument (No. 139) in 1975, and was added to the National Register of Historic Places in 1987.

 History

-Opened in 1926, the current Shrine Auditorium replaced an earlier 1906 Al Malaikah Temple which had been destroyed by a fire on January 11, 1920.
+Opened on January 23, 1926, the current Shrine Auditorium replaced an earlier 1906 Al Malaikah Temple which had been destroyed by a fire on January 11, 1920.
 The fire gutted the structure in just 30 minutes, and nearly killed six firefighters in the process.

 In the late 1960s, the Shrine was referred to as "The Pinnacle" by the audiences of rock concerts.

 In 2002, the auditorium underwent a $15 million renovation that upgraded the stage with state-of-the-art lighting and rigging systems, and included new roofing and air conditioning for both the Auditorium and Expo Center, modernized concession stands, additional restrooms, repainting of the Expo Center, and a new performance plaza and parking garage.
 The entire complex follows a Moroccan architectural motif.